toast-tk/toast-tk-engine/README.md

 Toast TK Engine provides a concise, self-explanatory and type safe way for writing test cases.
 No more “REGEX HELL” :)

-## Example:
+## Example
 A scenario action: “Navigate to url *http://www.google.com*”
 Would be written, in Toast, as follows:
 ```
 Navigate to url {{value:string}}
 ```
-instead of,
+instead of
 ```
 Navigate to url *([\w\W]+)*
 ```

-## Toast TK Engine:
+## Toast TK Engine
 1. Parses a script written in a [markdown format]() to a TestPage
 2. Executes the TestPage by locating the best matching [@Action]() within a given [@ActionAdapter]()
 3. Outputs a [Value Based Test Execution Report]()

-Toast TK is not another Cucumber or Behave like framework, nor a Gherkin based toolkit. it supports BDD or TDD collaborative testing on top of being pluggable to any test driver such as Selenium or Fest.
+Toast TK is not another Cucumber or Behave like framework, nor a Gherkin based toolkit.
+It supports BDD and TDD collaborative testing on top of being pluggable to any test driver of your choice such as Selenium or Fest.
-It makes test script easier to share between technical team members (Developers) and non-technical ones (Business Analysts) as it overcomes the need for learning a specific scripting syntax.
+It makes test scripts easier to share between technical team members (i.e: Developers) and non-technical ones (i.e: Business Analysts) as it overcomes the need for learning a specific scripting syntax.

 # How to use Toast Tk Engine

-The toast-tk-example project hosts different examples for:
+The [toast-tk-example](https://github.com/synaptix-labs/toast-tk-examples) project hosts different examples for:
 - Web Browser automation
 - Rest API automation
 - JSON and XML value management as a variable